Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Ion Trapping and Motion

 \subsection{Quantum Motion}

 Quantum effects in the trapped-ion motion are crucial to explain quantum gates and quantum simulation experiments, as well as laser cooling and non-classical motional states.
 We account for quantum effects by considering the $p$ and $x$ variables as operators $\hat{p}$ and $\hat{x}$ to quantize the motional Hamiltonian while retaining the time dependence of the potential.
-As we will show below, it is possible to find the corresponding creation and annihilation operators that have exactly the same properties as their static counterparts \cite{Leibfried2003, Glauber2006}.
+As we will show below, it is possible to find the corresponding creation and annihilation operators that have exactly the same properties as their static counterparts~\cite{Leibfried2003, Glauber2006}.
 The quantized version of the motional Hamiltonian is:

-It is possible to define a new operator $\hat{C}$ that is a constant of motion \cite{Leibfried2003} by combining the velocity and position operators weighted by the Mathieu function in Eq. \eqref{eq_u(xi)}, $u(t)$ and $u^*(t)$, respectively:
+It is possible to define a new operator $\hat{C}$ that is a constant of motion~\cite{Leibfried2003} by combining the velocity and position operators weighted by the Mathieu functions in Eq.~\eqref{eq_u(xi)}, $u(t)$ and $u^*(t)$, respectively:

+where we have chosen the normalization of $u$ such that $u\dot{u}^*-\dot{u} u^*=2i\omega$.
 Identifying $\hat{C}$ with the annihilation operator leads to a natural definition of the time-dependent position and momentum operators in the Heisenberg representation:

 where the time dependence is entirely taken care of by the $u(t)$ functions defined in the previous section from the classical Mathieu equation.
-This quantized description is necessary to characterize the system at sufficiently low temperature $(k_BT\lesssim\omega)$, and it will also be used to express the collective modes of the ion crystals in the next section and the laser-ion interaction in Section \ref{sec_laser-ion_interactions}.
-Furthermore, since the creation and annihilation operators defined in Eq. \eqref{eq_C} have exactly the same properties as their static counterparts, it is acceptable to write the Fock motional states as well as coherent and squeezed motional states in the number basis defined by the operator $\hat{n}=\hat{a}^\dag \hat{a}$ (for more details, see Ref. \cite{Leibfried2003}).
+This quantized description is necessary to characterize the system at sufficiently low temperature $(k_BT\lesssim\hbar\omega)$, and it will also be used to express the collective modes of the ion crystals in the next section and the laser-ion interaction in Section~\ref{sec_laser-ion_interactions}.
+Furthermore, since the creation and annihilation operators defined in Eq.~\eqref{eq_C} have exactly the same properties as their static counterparts, it is acceptable to write the Fock motional states as well as coherent and squeezed motional states in the number basis defined by the operator $\hat{n}=\hat{a}^\dag \hat{a}$ (for more details, see Ref.~\cite{Leibfried2003}).